Purp1eLove/Snake-Game-javafx/README.md

     - Creative score calculation.

 ## How to install and run the project

-1. Open the YunchiZhao_18.zip file.
-2. Go to YunchiZhao_18.
-3. There is 2 ways to run this project.
+* There is 2 ways to run this project.
     - Run the class Start_controller in Intellj.
     - Use "mvn clean javafx:run" to run at command line.
-4. The game screen will show up.

 ## How to play the game
 1. click Start button.